wn9237/rest_spec/markdowns/resources/serviceprincipal.md

 # servicePrincipal resource type

 Represents an instance of an application in a directory.
 Inherits from [DirectoryObject].

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",
   "optionalProperties": [
-    "appRoleAssignedTo",
-    "appRoleAssignments",
-    "createdObjects",
-    "createdOnBehalfOf",
-    "memberOf",
-    "oauth2PermissionGrants",
-    "ownedObjects",
-    "owners"

   ],
   "@odata.type": "microsoft.graph.serviceprincipal"
 }-->